tsweet77/intention-repeater/README.md

 I am filled with orgasmic bliss.

-Places on fire have just enough rains to put them out.
+Australian bushfires have just enough torrential rains to put them out.

 Feel free to play around with this software, and add to the project if you are able.

+There are no guarantees.
+Though this program produces a strong energy field, and can produce profound bliss.

 Thank You.